MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 ### Support for Firefox web browser

 Support for the Firefox web browser is planned for a later date.
-We will keep you informed about support for Firefox through the Microsoft 365 Admin Center and this article.
+We'll keep you informed about support for Firefox through the Microsoft 365 Admin Center and this article.